 Kai stared at his sister like he was assessing whether she was gearing up for another attack.
 “No, he’s not okay, you lunatic.
 You stabbed him in the leg.
 Go get Wren and Isa.”

 Quinn’s heart flipped in his chest.
 “It’s alright ...Dagger.”

 Her expression went from cloudy to pure thunderstorm as she clenched her jaw and narrowed her eyes at him.
 “What?”

 Tristin made a sound like a pterodactyl, arms flapping in outrage before she stormed from the room.

 “Do you think she went to get Wren and Isa?”

 Quinn flopped back on the mattress.
 Kai did the same.
 Quinn looked at his friend.
 “For what it’s worth, we would have been the coolest couple ever.
-We could’ve played video games all day and I’d totally let you hog the covers, also I’d let you have all the black jelly beans because I know they are your favorite.”
+We could’ve played video games all day and I’d totally let you hog the covers.
+Also, I’d let you have all the black jelly beans because I know they’re your favorite.”

 “Yeah, and I’d never tell you you’re an idiot or ignore you.
 I’d always make you cookies on your birthday.
 Oh, and I would never stab you in the leg.”

 Quinn laughed.
 “We would totally be that couple people hated.”